biologist79/ESPuino/PCBs/Wemos Lolin D32/README.md

 * (optional for headphone-PCB) 1x IDC-connecor male (6pin)

 ## Where to order?
-I ordered my PCBs at [jlcpcb](https://jlcpcb.com/).
+* I ordered my PCBs at [jlcpcb](https://jlcpcb.com/).
 You have to order at least 5 pcs, which is only at 2$ + shipping.
 It took two weeks to arrive.
 If you want to have a look at the PCBs first (without having KiCad installed), visit [Gerberlook](https://www.gerblook.org/) and upload `gerber.zip` from the Gerberfiles-folder.
+* Enter 31 x 31mm as dimensions in JLCPCB's order-form.

 ## Do I need to install KiCad?
 Unless you don't want to change anything: no!
 All you need to provide are the gerberfiles (`gerber.zip`) to your manufactur (e.g. [jlcpcb](https://jlcpcb.com/)).
 However, all Kicad-files used are provided as well.